substance/substance/README.md

 **UI Components**                                                           |
 TextPropertyEditor for editing annotated text                               | ✓ ContainerEditor for in-flow-editing                                         | ✓
-Scrollable ContentPanel with Support for highlights                         | ✓ Customizable Toolbar                                                        | ✓
+Scrollable ContentPanel with support for highlights                         | ✓ Customizable Toolbar                                                        | ✓
 ScrollPane with interactive visual Scrollbar                                | ✓ Interactive TOCPanel                                                        | ✓